 Sec.
 C5-20-16.
-Discrimination134.
+Discrimination.16

-No officer or employee of the City of Stamford, shall be appointed, discharged, reduced in rank or pay, removed or in any way favored or discriminated against, because of their status in any "protected class" recognized by United States Federal and/or State of Connecticut anti-discrimination statutes now existing, or as amended in the future.
-The sole exception to these protections is that officers or employees who by the terms of the
+No officer or employee of the City[of Stamford], shall be appointed, discharged, reduced in rank or pay, removed or in any way favored or discriminated against, because of their status in any "protected class" recognized by United States Federal and/or State of Connecticut anti-discrimination statutes now existing, or as amended in the future.
+The sole exception to these protections is that officers or employees who by the terms of the Charter serve at the pleasure of the Mayor are subject to employment decisions based on their political opinion or affiliation.
+(Referendum 11-8-1977; Referendum 11-3-1987; Referendum 11-7-1995; Referendum 11-6-2012)

-133 S.A.
-No. 516, 1951; Referendum 11-8-1977; Referendum 11-3-1987; Referendum 11-6-2012.
-Note-Formerly Sec.
-C5-90-7.